7 Different Employee Benefits You Should Be Offering Your Staff

 7. Student Loan Repayment

 Most former college or university students will enter the workforce with unpaid student loan debt.
 A growing number of employers offer student loan repayment benefits so employees can repay any outstanding debt in manageable monthly installments.
 The amount contributed each month differs depending on the total balance, minimum monthly payment amount, and employee salary.
-You can use SoFi student loan calculator to give you an idea of how much you’ll be paying each month and the payment period.
+You can use SoFi student loan calculator or student loan payoff calculator to give you an idea of how much you’ll be paying each month and the payment period.

 Conclusion: Retain Talent with Wide Range of Employee Benefits